 The Idaho NERP provides coordination of ecological research and information exchange at the INL Site.
 It facilitates ecological research on the INL Site by attracting new researchers to use the area, providing background data for new research projects, and assisting researchers in obtaining access to the INL Site.
 The Idaho NERP provides infrastructure support to ecological researchers through the Experimental Field Station and reference specimen collections.
 The NERP tries to foster cooperation and research integration by encouraging researchers to collaborate, developing interdisciplinary teams to address more complex problems, encouraging data sharing, and leveraging funding across projects to provide more efficient use of resources.
 It also integrates research results from many projects and disciplines and provides analysis of ecosystem-level responses.
 The Idaho NERP has developed a centralized ecological data repository to provide an archive for ecological data and to facilitate data retrieval for new research projects and land management decision making.
 It also provides interpretation of research results to land and facility managers to support compliance with natural resource laws, including the NEPA, Endangered Species Act, Migratory Bird Treaty Act, and the Bald and Golden Eagle Protection Act.

-Contact: Douglas Halford, Coordinator
+Contact: Amy Forman, Coordinator